Correlation function metrology for warm dense matter: Recent developments and practical guidelines: Methods

 A common observable that can be extracted from precise knowledge of the SIF is the ratio of elastic to inelastic scattering, obtained by decomposing the spectrum into its elastic and inelastic components.
 For this exercise, one only has to obtain a fit of the experimental spectrum that accurately can capture the elastic feature and compute

 Due to the knowledge of $S_{ee}(k)$ from \Cref{eq:SSF,eq:normalisation}, we can infer the Rayleigh weight by

 from known quantities that can be computed cheaply without any model assumptions.
 This approach has opened up a way to successfully infer densities from XRTS experiments at the National Ignition Facility (NIF) for beryllium capsule implosions \cite{Tilo_Nature_2023,Dornheim2025-sv}.
 Additionally, the knowledge of $W_R$ opens avenues to discriminate between model assumptions that are often used in WDM calculations, such as different exchange-correlation functionals.
 An example is depicted in \Cref{fig:WR}.
 The figure shows the Rayleigh weight computed from density functional theory using the SPARC code \cite{xu2021sparc,ZHANG2024100649} with spectral partitioning \cite{Sadigh2023} at 150 eV for various wave-numbers at different densities.
-This is compared to the experimental data point obtained in Ref.~\cite{Tilo_Nature_2023}, which is shown as the red cross.
-The curve suggest that the density of the sample must be between 20 \gcc and 30 \gcc.
-This is in good agreement with the results found in Ref.~\cite{dornheim2024modelfreerayleighweightxray}.